-The following requirements shall apply to wireless communication facilities that are attached to an existing building and concealed from view [as defined in LMC 16.75.200(14)]:
+The following requirements shall apply to wireless communication facilities that are attached to an existing building, water tower, or similar structure and concealed from view [as defined in LMC 16.75.200(14)]:

-(1) Height.
-The proposed concealed wireless communication facility must meet the height requirement of the underlying zoning district.
+- (1) Height.
+The proposed concealed wireless communication facility must meet the height requirement of the underlying zoning districtmay extend no more than 15 feet above the existing structure.
 Antennas may be located in existing church spires, clock towers, chimneys, water towers, elevator towers, mechanical equipment rooms, or other similar rooftop appurtenances usually required to be placed above the roof level and not intended for human occupancy or the provision of additional floor area.
-Stand-alone antennas or towers shall not qualify as rooftop appurtenances.

-- (2) Antennas Aesthetics.
+Stand-alone antennas or towers shall not qualify as rooftop appurtenances. - (2) Antennas Aesthetics.
 Antennas must be concealed from view by blending with the architectural style of the building.
 This could include, but not be limited to, steeple-like structures and parapet walls.
 The screening must be made out of the same material and be the same color as the building.
 Antennas shall be painted to match the color scheme of the building(s). - (3) Feed Lines and Coaxial Cables.
 Feed lines and coaxial cables shall be located below the parapet of the rooftop. - (4) Cabinet Enclosure.
 If a cabinet enclosure cannot be located within the building where the wireless communication facilities will be located, then the City's first preference is for the wireless telecommunication carrier to locate the equipment on the roof of the building.
 If the equipment can be screened by placing the equipment below the parapet walls, no additional screening is required.
-If screening is required, the proposed screening must be consistent with the existing building in terms of color, design, architectural style, and material.
-If the cabinet equipment cannot be located on the roof or within the building then it shall be located underground consistent with LMC 16.75.050. - (5) Setbacks.
+If screening is required, the proposed screening must be consistent with the existing building in terms of color, design, and architectural style, and material.
+If the cabinet equipment cannot be located on the roof or within the building then it shall be located underground consistent with LMC 16.75.050.

+(5) Setbacks.
 The proposed wireless communication facilities must meet the setback requirements of the applicable zoning category where the facility is to be located.